scouten/ericscouten.travel/content/2023/03-18+southeastern-us/01-to-atlanta/index.md

 bounds = {sw = [33.733, -121.115], ne = [47.329, -84.222]}
 cover = "es-4486-058"
 cover_cdn_key = "img/v1/2023/03/es-4486-058"
+cover_alt = "An aerial view from high altitude of snow-covered mountain ranges stretching to a hazy horizon beneath a deep blue sky, with rugged peaks, dark forested valleys, and ridgelines dusted in white snow."
 +++

 Here goes a great new adventure!
 I flew today to Atlanta, Georgia, as part of a grand exploration of the southeastern United States.